Severe vascular-degenerative diseases afflict millions of patients worldwide. Treatment options are limited. There are no cures.

 Regenerative medicine offers a new opportunity to develop treatments for intractable degenerative conditions.
 Vascugen is advancing a pipeline of cell therapeutics designed to restore function to tissues where blood flow has been restricted due to disease.

 Our Founder, Mervin C. Yoder, MD, is a leading expert and pioneer in the biology of endothelial progenitor cells.
-He has shown that certain populations of these cells have the potential to form new blood vessels, and thereby rescue function in animal models of CLI.
+He has shown that certain populations of these cells have the potential to form healthy blood vessels, and thereby rescue function in animal models of CLI.